 MCL injuries are classified based on their severity into 3 grades: Grade 1 (mild), Grade 2 (moderate) and Grade 3 (complete tear).
 Often higher grade MCL injuries will occur in combination with injury to other structures in the knee joint such as the medial meniscus or anterior cruciate ligament (ACL).

 An injury to the MCL can be caused by:

-- a twisting force to the knee while the knee is slightly bent
+- A twisting force to the knee while the knee is slightly bent

 - Pain and tenderness over the inside aspect of the knee

-- Swelling may be present
+- Localised swelling may be present